saumyasri01/DemoAcademy/README.md

-This is first git repo
+This is first git repository.
+Author Saumya Srivastava
 # DemoAcademy